A Brief History of the Historic Site

 - Charlotte Hawkins Brown

 Charlotte Hawkins (1883-1961), born in Henderson, North Carolina, was a northern-educated granddaughter of formerly enslaved people.
 She returned to her home state as a teacher in 1901, and the following year established the Alice Freeman Palmer Memorial Institute in Sedalia, near Greensboro.
-The African American boarding school evolved from an agricultural and manual training facility to a fully accredited, nationally recognized preparatory school.
+The African American boarding school evolved from an agricultural and manual training facility to a fully accredited, nationally recognized college preparatory and social finishing school.
 More than 1,000 students graduated during Brown's 50-year presidency.
 She died in 1961.
 Ten years and three administrations later the school closed its doors.

 "I sit in a Jim Crow car, but my mind keeps company with the kings and queens I have known.
 External constraints must not be allowed to segregate mind or soul."